Employee development: How to get employees and managers to own it

 Career progression’s great for engagement.
 It makes people feel more connected to the business and increases retention.
 But that won’t change behaviours.
 Managers and employees need personal benefits to take responsibility for employee development.

-Convincing managers to take ownership
+Convincing managers to take ownership of employee development

 Better performers.
 Take an interest in their development and employees feel valued.
 They want to deliver great work.
 And show why the business should invest in them further.
 So get managers to take time to understand employees career goals.
 And find ways to help them link that to business needs.
 As they present new opportunities, they’ll see happier employees who perform better and deliver more.